akuklev/HOCC/reedy-types.md

 ```

 That's precisely the definition of a category!
-Well, actually, a precategory because we do not require univalence.
-But we can require univalence an embedding arrow we forgot in the definition
+Well, actually, a precategory because we do not yet require univalence.
+But we can require univalence an embedding arrows we forgot in the definition
 of our prototype:
 ```
 prototype Δ¹